 - Gathering information into one document.
 Note as much as you can about each treatment: What are the benefits/advantages?
 What are the risks/disadvantages?
 Are there any side effects?
 What will “success” look like? (“How good does it get?”)
 How likely is that outcome?
 Will your family member still be able to do the things that give him or her purpose?
 If a cure is questionable, and treatments are difficult, you might want to include the option of not seeking treatment.
 Your loved one might prefer to stay comfortable and pain free, and spend his or her remaining time and limited energy on those activities that provide pleasure and meaning in life.
 Palliative care may be the wisest course.

 - Applying personal values.
 For each option, rate how important each benefit is: five stars for extremely important versus one star if it doesn’t matter much.
 Use this system for rating the disadvantages.
 Looking at the number of stars for each option is very helpful in making a decision.

 - Assessing the support system.
 Serious treatment decisions are often made in consultation with others: the doctor, a spouse, other family members.
 The decision tool helps highlight the role others play in the process.

 - Identifying the next steps.
-As you work with the tool, it will become clear what’s missing.
+As you and your relative reflect on the options together, it will become clear what’s missing.
 Maybe you need more information.
 Perhaps your family member wants to talk with others who have made the same choice.